hyperwing/ClubTinder/README.md

 ### Running the program
 To run the program, follow these steps:
-1. Change directory to the hubbub folder using cd hubbub
+1. Change directory to the hubbub folder using "cd hubbub"
 2. Run "bundle install"
 3. Migrate the models by typing into console/terminal: "rails db:migrate"
 4. Fill models by typing into console/terminal: "rails db:seed".
 Note: this will take a while